CAAPIM/apim-charts/gateway/README.md

 | `resources.limits`    | Resource Limits               | `{}` |
 | `resources.requests`    | Resource Requests              | `{}` |

+## Subcharts - these do not represent production configurations
+For Production implementations, please see the Chart links for recommended settings the best approach would deploying each independently
+MySQL doesn't have a tried and tested K8's production deployment so it's best to use an external service.
+You could also try Vitess (https://vitess.io/) reference implementation coming soon...

 ## MySQL
 The following table lists the configured parameters of the MySQL Subchart - see the following for more detail https://github.com/helm/charts/tree/master/stable/mysql